lightstep/opentelemetry-examples/collector/nginx/README.md

 ---
 # Ingest metrics using the NGINX integration

-The OTEL Collector has a variety of [third party receivers](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/master/receiver) such that allow for integration into a wide variety of metric sources.
+The OTEL Collector has a variety of [third party receivers](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/master/receiver) that provide integration with a wide variety of metric sources.

 Please note that not all metrics receivers available for the OpenTelemetry Collector have been tested by Lightstep Observability, and there may be bugs or unexpected issues in using these contributed receivers with Lightstep Observability metrics.
 File any issues with the appropriate OpenTelemetry community.
 {: .callout}

 ## Requirements

-* OpenTelemetry Collector Contrib v0.50.0+
+* OpenTelemetry Collector Contrib v0.51.0+

 ## Prerequisites